-A detailed report listing the main areas of under and over spend will be presented to Council on 16 July 2019.
+A detailed report listing the main areas of under and over spend will be presented to Council in September 2020.

 Housing Revenue Account (HRA)

 The Housing Revenue Account (HRA) summarises the transactions relating to the provision, maintenance and management of the Council's Housing stock.
 The HRA is a ring fenced account which has to be self-financing and cannot be subsidised by the General Fund.